coffeebeats/gdbuild/README.md

 A single-purpose, CI-friendly command-line interface for managing Godot editor versions.
 Inspired by [pyenv](https://github.com/pyenv/pyenv), [rbenv](https://github.com/rbenv/rbenv), and [volta](https://github.com/volta-cli/volta).

+> [!CAUTION]
-> ⚠️ **WARNING:** This project is in a very early stage.
+> This project is in a very early stage.
 API instability, missing features, and bugs are to be expected for now.

 ## **How it works**